 As one estimates, for example, the cost of carbon required for the climate action, this depends sensitively on the assumed discount rate.
 If one uses low rate, the damage caused by the fossil fuels is estimated to be high.
 With high rate, discounting effectively eliminates future damages and consequently the cost of carbon is reduced.
 (Possible exception would be catastrophic damages which are so enermous as to swamp the effects of the discount rate.)
 If someone claims that adequate climate policies can be promoted with fairly low carbon tax (or equivalent), he/she most likely relies on computations assuming high discount rate and where future climate damages are fairly small and definitely not an existential threat.
 The chosen rate implicitly buttresses the desired conservative starting point where policy should amount to minor tweaks around existing structures.
 I warmly recommend the Carbonbrief article discussing this more extensively.
 When people estimate fossil fuel damages, results are all over the place depending on whom you ask.
 Below is a figure from a fairly recent paper by Ricke et al. As you can clearly see, results are so scattered that drawing clear policy implications from it becomes well-nigh impossible.

 The discount rate used also influences critically the estimated cost of energy and also whether or not the investment is judged profitable i.e. whether its ”net present value (NPV)” is positive.I might return to these issues later and here it is enough to comment that in computing the cost of electricity we sum all the discounted costs of the electricity across the plant lifetime and then compare that with the amount of electricity produced.
-In computing NPV one compares all the discounted benefits (electrcity sales) with the discounted costs (production costs etc.).
-If benefits are larger than costs, investment is profitable.
-I will next show an example on the cost of wind power (Figures 3 and 4) as well as the corresponding net present value with few different discount rates.
+In computing NPV, one compares all the discounted benefits (electricity sales) with the discounted costs (production costs etc.).
+If the benefits are larger than costs, the investment is profitable.
+Next, I will show an example of the cost of wind power (Figures 3 and 4) as well as the corresponding net present value with a few different discount rates.
 (In the calculations I assumed some range for the uncertain parameters and sampled randomly within that range.
-Distribution reflects the uncertainty in the results.
-The jupyter-notebooks I used can be download behing this link..)
+The distribution reflects the uncertainty in the results.
+The jupyter-notebooks I used can be download behind this link..)

 How should one choose the discount rate?
-Some might think that rate should be the ”market rate”, but typically the rate used in the calculations bears little resemblance with the cost of borrowed capital.
+Some might think that rate should be the ”market rate”, but typically the rate used in the calculations bears little resemblance to the cost of borrowed capital.
 Often it seems that the main reason for the choice of the discount rate is custom. ”This is the rate we have always used.”
-No one gets fired from buying Windows Office- package for the organization and everyone is quiet if you use the same discounting as always.
-Sometimes discounting is not even choosen consistently, but one chooses whatever discount rate one needs to get the desired outcome.
+No one gets fired from buying a Windows Office package for the organization and everyone is quiet if you use the same discounting as always.
+Sometimes discounting is not even chosen consistently, but one chooses whatever discount rate one needs to get the desired outcome.
 In such cases it is a tool to generate extra confusion.

-For poor who have, by definition, little money higher discounting might be justified.
-The are plenty if investments that will improve their lot and consequently it might make sense to use higher discount rate and in this way promote spending on many less capital intensive projects.
-A poor country might rationally make different prioritizations in climate policies than we do.
+For the poor who have, by definition, little money higher discounting might be justified.
+There are plenty of investments that will improve their situation, and consequently, it might make sense to use higher discount rates and in this way promote spending on many less capital intensive projects.
+A poor country might rationally make different prioritizations in climate policies than richer countries do.

 A company might use a higher rate since in the recent past they have gotten corresponding returns from somewhere else.
-However, this tells us nothing what future returns will be or whether this choice is useful from the climate policy perspective.
+However, this tells us nothing about what future returns will be or whether this choice is useful from the climate policy perspective.
 Why would, for example, returns on maintaining existing infrastructure tell us something on the returns one can reasonably achieve from replacing most of it?
 Households might use very high discount rate.
-Here are some estimates from Denmark where rates might have been around 30% so that rich used somewhat lower rate than others.
-Pensioners used especially high discounting which is hardly surprising considering the approaching death.
+Here are some estimates from Denmark with average household rates around 30% so that the rich used a somewhat lower rate than others, and pensioners used especially high discounting which is hardly surprising considering the approaching death.
 (This also explains some of the dynamics in trying to agree on expensive renovations in housing companies.
 Old and young people do not have identical interests.)

-State could if it so decides easily take the long view and use low discount rate.
-State that gets free money from the markets, could use very low discounting in making choices even without major ethical considerations about responsibilities for future generations.
+A state could if it so decides easily take the long view and use a low discount rate.
+A state that gets free money from the markets could use very low discounting in making choices even without major ethical considerations about responsibilities for future generations.
 That it doesn’t do so is a political choice.
-For example, in Finland the ministry of social affairs and health has degreed that health procedures are compared using 3% discount rate.
-Also, whoever makes the comparison must also show the results in the absence of discounting i.e. with zero discount rate.
+For example, in Finland the Ministry of Social Affairs and health has agreed that health procedures are compared using a 3% discount rate.
+Also, whoever makes the comparison must also show the results in the absence of discounting i.e. with a zero discount rate.
 Why is this not a standard also in climate policies?

-Discussions about these choice has been largely non-existent.
+Discussions about these choices have been largely non-existent.
 I suspect this is so because it would quickly raise uncomfortable questions about current structures.
-If state were to start applying low rates and take active role in say energy markets, it would start doing huge amounts of investments that from its perspective would be strongly profitable.
-This would drive the current short sighted market actors to the margins, transform their plants to scrap metal, and undermine their returns on capital.
+If a state were to start applying low rates and take an active role in say energy markets, it would start doing huge amounts of investments that from its perspective would be strongly profitable.
+This would drive the current short-sighted market actors to the margins, transform most of their current plants to scrap metal, and undermine their returns on capital.

-For the defenders of status quo, this would of course appear as grossly unfair and their would fiercely lobby against such developments.
-On the other hand, what do thos eusing high discounting have to give for climate policies that truly are intergenerational?
-To put it bluntly, are they just dead weight for effective climate policies? we can get them to invest only by paying extra subsidies that compensate for the costs their demands for high returns on capital cause.
+For the defenders of status quo, this would of course appear as grossly unfair and they would fiercely lobby against such developments.
+On the other hand, what do those using high discounting have to contribute to climate policies that truly are intergenerational?
+To put it bluntly, are they just dead weight for effective climate policies?
+We can get them to invest only by paying extra subsidies that compensate for the costs that their demands for high returns on capital cause.
 Why such subsidies should be paid and who benefits from them must be discussed openly.
 We cannot simply assume that such spending is naturally a good thing.
 Those resources could be used for other things as well.

 So what kinds of investments do we get with different discount rates?
 We already saw that lowering the discount rate lowered the cost of wind power, but of course it does the same also for coal power.
-In the following I compare how a life extension of a coal plant compares with wind power.
-Parameters are of course somewhat uncertain since there are many different types of investments, but basic point remains the same.
-Maintaining existing infrastructure typically requires less capital the new builds and high rate favours the options with log capital costs.
-If we use 10% discount rate, lifetime extensions for a coal plant easily appears as attractive compared to wind power.
+In the following, I compare how a life extension of a coal plant compares with wind power.
+Parameters are of course somewhat uncertain since there are many different types of investments, but the basic point remains the same.
+Maintaining existing infrastructure typically requires less capital than new builds and a high rate favours the options with low capital costs.
+If we use a 10% discount rate, a lifetime extension for a coal plant easily appears as attractive compared to wind power.

-If we lower the discount rate, situation changes completely.
+If we lower the discount rate, the situation changes completely.
 Now wind power is the cheap option and coal extension is questionable.
-In energy discussions one often quarrels about what energy source you support or reject.
-This is typically beside the point.
+In energy discussions one often quarrels about what energy source to support or reject.
+This is typically besides the point.
 What difference does it make that you ”support” some energy source if you are not prepared to support such a time horizon where investments in it are profitable?
-If you choose structures that favour fossil fuels and maintaining infrastructure associated with them ”support” is not much more than thoughts and prayers.
+If you choose structures that favour fossil fuels, and the maintaining of infrastructure associated with them ”support” is not much more than thoughts and prayers.

 Vice-chairperson for the Green Federation of Science and Technology and lecturer of physics in Aalto University